 This time of the year is peak booking season for summer holidays.
 These things always vary year-on-year, and this year is… well, unusual.
 Tour operators ‘block-buy’ airline tickets, for flights from specific hubs to key holiday destinations.
 Typically, they do this much earlier – well-before the end of the previous summer season.
 That’s because they need to coordinate deals with hotels, they have to prepare promotional campaigns etc.

 Obviously tour operators were among the businesses that really suffered the effects of Covid-19.
 So they will be very careful about their summer plans.
 However they will also be aware that there are some phenomenal deals out there for 2021 holidays, if you book early.
 And after sitting idle in previous months, these vaccine news will have been crucial to them.

 Easyjet’s observations on hearing the vaccine news weren’t unique.
 Skyscanner reports a 48% week-on-week increase in travel searches for spring and summer 2021.
 This was right after the Pfizer and BioNTech news.
 Travelsupermarket.com saw a 54% week-on-week increase at the same period.

 All this is great news for the airlines.
 The airlines too need some indicators about their summer plans.
 Of course they know that they will need to keep their prices low.
 Even with optimistic scenarios, and great news about vaccine effectiveness and distribution, 2021 will be a recovery year.
 And will likely include more hurdles for passengers.

 Note that not all airlines will make ‘block-buy’ ticket deals with tour operators.
 But even these will be monitoring their and the public’s reaction.
 There are a lot of eyes on these developments.
 As Skyscanner’s senior brand director, Jo McClintock put it:

-[these vaccine news are] “the single biggest factor in restoring traveler confidence”.
+“the single biggest factor in restoring traveler confidence”.